 Compared to the better-known 401(k) plan, potentially higher contribution limits along with far less complexity are key SEP-IRA benefits.

 Who Can Set Up a SEP-IRA?

-An individual with earnings from self-employment may create a SEP-IRA, even if he is also an employee elsewhere covered by a workplace retirement plan.
+An individual with earnings from self-employment may create a SEP-IRA, even if they are also an employee elsewhere and covered by a workplace retirement plan.

 Benefits of a SEP-IRA

 In addition to being an easy-to-implement retirement savings vehicle, a SEP-IRA can provide large tax benefits.

 Contributions to a SEP-IRA provide a tax deduction to the employer (or self-employed individual) for the tax year to which the contributions are designated.

 SEP-IRAs lack an annual IRS filing requirement.
 As further evidence of their simplicity, the paperwork necessary to establish a SEP-IRA is minimal.

 Like regular IRAs and Roth IRAs, contributions to a SEP-IRA can be made following the year to which the contribution applies.
 In addition, the ordinary SEP-IRA contribution deadline can be extended to as late as the extended due date of the tax return.